 Naples is a vibrant, yet difficult city, forcing children to grow up fast here.
 But their unique upbringing makes them resilient, giving them a leg up in their future endeavors.

-Panni stesi, or hanging laundry, is a visual that distinguishes Naples and sets it apart.
-Luciano De Crescenzo, an Italian writer and director, said it best: “In my neighborhood, I know everything about it because in Naples, there are ropes stretched from one building to the next to hang the clothes, and on these ropes, the news runs and spreads.”
+Panni stesi, or hanging laundry, is a visual that distinguishes Naples from other cities.
+Luciano De Crescenzo, an Italian writer, and director said it best, “In my neighborhood, I know everything about it because in Naples, there are ropes stretched from one building to the next to hang the clothes, and on these ropes, the news runs and spreads.”

 Piazza del Plebiscito

 If you haven’t passed through Piazza del Plebiscito, you haven’t been to Naples.
-The main piazza in the city is full of nostalgia and memories for Ciro, as it’s a place where he and his friends would venture to play soccer.
+The main piazza in the city is full of nostalgia and memories for Ciro.
+It’s a place where he and his friends would go to play soccer.
 Although all grown up, there are tons of other kids who keep the spirit alive and make the piazza a place of their own.